Journalists, editors, and researchers are always looking for an expert to interview on their media outlets, and that could be you.

 A media-friendly press page on your blog has no cost to you if you know how to add a page to your WordPress website.
 It does take some time to gather it all together and organize it with a flare.

-I guarantee you it will be worth it not only because you will stand out and will be prepared to seize media opportunities, but also because it will help you get focused as a blogger and mompreneur.
+I guarantee you it will be worth it.
+Not only will you stand out and will be prepared to seize media opportunities, but it will help you get focused as a blogger and mompreneur.

 If you just have one thing out of the 7 items above, build your media page anyway and you can add, tweak, and refine it later.
 Remember that a long journey starts with the first step.
 That’s how we all start!